nuneskris/nuneskris.github.io/_teaching/AWS-Glue-ETL-Iceberg-Schema-Evolution.md

 location: "AWS"
 ---

+One of the main features of Data Lakehouses is Schema Evolution.
+I will demonstrate how Glue/Spark is able to easily (with some gaps) do it.
+I am sure future releases will fix the gaps.

 # Objective
 1. We had used Athena to create a Iceberg Table in this [page](https://nuneskris.github.io/teaching/LakeHouse-Play-Iceberg-AWS)
 2. We has used Glue ETL Spark job to read data from a S3 location and load it into the Icebarg Table in this [post](https://nuneskris.github.io/teaching/AWS-Glue-Iceberg).